unloopedmido/unloopedmido/README.md

-# Hi there, I'm FSCYT 👋
+# Hi there, I'm UnloopedMido 👋

 I'm a full stack developer currently working on [Disvide](https://github.com/Cored-Inc/Disvide), a Discord bot generator that allows you to create a bot by answering a few questions.
 I'm passionate about building scalable and efficient web applications using modern technologies.